SvenBroeckling/phasesix-rulebook/published/character_en.md

 #### Perception

 Perception represents the character's ability to perceive things in his environment.
-This can be the search of an apartment, the search for the shadowy thief at the edge of the forest, or even a movement in the face of the opponent.
+This can be the search of an house, the search for the shadowy thief at the edge of the forest, or even a movement in the face of the opponent.

 Attribute: *Apprehension*